-The applicant's BPIS proffers include several off-site improvements that are within the projected cost cap which include the following:
+The applicant's BPIS proffers include several off-site improvements that are within the projected cost cap.
+The applicant proposed off-site improvements include the following:

 - 1. Provide funding and install D-3 and street name blade signs for both the Paint Branch Trail and Trolley Line Trail in coordination with all relevant reviewing agencies for appropriate signing messages. - 2.
 Install sharrows, if appropriate and where desired, along Pontiac Street. - 3.
 At the time of DSP, evaluate the feasibility of installing a bus stop sitting wall for the bus stop along the site frontage, given that this improvement is beyond a typical frontage improvement for a bus stop.